NevinAF/bga-ts-template/README.md

 ## Getting Started

 This is a quick start guide.
-If you are a beginner, take a look at [Tutorials](/docs/tutorials/index.md) instead for a much more guided introduction on setup.
+If you are a beginner, look at [Tutorials](/docs/tutorials/index.md) instead for a much more guided introduction to setup.

-> `npm` is used in this guide, but `yarn` can be used as well.

 ### 0. Create the BGA Project

-Create the BGA project and download all projects files using SFTP.
-Most SFTP software will deleted extra files when syncing from remote to local, which will destructively interfere with downloading and initializing the ts-template-files.
+Create the BGA project using the BGA Studio portal like you would for any game.
+Then, download all of the generated source files using any SFTP software.

+If you need help with this section, use [Tutorials](/docs/tutorials/index.md) instead for more details.

+*WIP: have SFTP setup using this package.
+Current issues with deleting new files when syncing generated files.*

+> This step is NOT REQUIRED.
+The following steps can be performed on an empty folder without any issues, you will only need to copy generated files to the BGA project.

 ### 1. Download node.js and npm

 Download node.js and npm [here](https://nodejs.org/en/download/) (if not already installed).
+Again, if you need help with this section, use [Tutorials](/docs/tutorials/index.md) instead for more details.

-BGA does not have typescript compilation for server files; therefore, the typescript must be compiled to a javascript file in order to run any typescript code on game clients.
-Compiling typescript requires the installation of node.js and npm.
+> The node.js and npm are required for Typescript compilation, even without the type safe template.
+BGA does not have typescript compilation for server files and everything needs to be compiled down to javascript.

 ### 2. Create the `package.json` file

-Create a `package.json` file in the root bga project folder.
-Fill the file with the following content:
+Create a `package.json` file in the root bga project folder:

 ```
 BGA-Project-Folder